 There might be nowhere to go…

 But there’s plenty to see, and our favourite streaming services have been upping the ante during lockdown to keep us entertained.
-From blockbusters that are fresh out of the cinema, to the absolute classics, check out Secret Manchester’s guide to some of the best comedies available to stream – sure to lighten up your lockdown this weekend.
+From blockbusters that are fresh out of the cinema, to the absolute classics, check out Secret Manchester’s guide to some of the best comedies available to stream – sure to lighten up your Christmas break this weekend.

 1. Shaun of the Dead, NowTV